batonius/batonius.github.io/content/posts/ray-ten/index.md

 GitHub Pages doesn't set these, and publishing this version would be problematic anyway.
 So I ended up disabling rayon on wasm.
 The resulting wasm performance was about half of that of a single-threaded native version, the results vary depending on a browser - Firefox being 2x times slower than Chrome.
-You can see the final code at <https://github.com/batonius/ray-ten> and play the wasm build at <https://batonius.github.io/ray-ten/>.

 # Getting closure
 When I started the project I wanted to busy myself for some time and maybe to relive that thrill of coming up with optimal solutions for useless problems all with limited resources.
 Now, modern PCs are hardly "limited", but that only means you have to set unreasonable tasks for yourself, aim for the stars, to get yourself interested.
 Getting the 180x speed-up was rewarding, although the hardest part was to finish the project once I got decent fps and do the boring stuff like UI.
-I'm glad I did tho, now I have something to brag about.
+I'm glad I did tho.